mkocaoglu/mkocaoglu.github.io/_pages/prospective.md

 - For PhD positions in my group, a strong mathematical background is necessary and a prior research exposure is a plus.

-- Also, it is always a good idea to apply graduate schools where you have multiple faculty that you can see yourself working with.
+- It is always a good idea to apply graduate schools where you have multiple faculty that you can see yourself working with.